davidvh/argocd/README.md

 # argocd

 This repo uses ArgoCD (https://argo-cd.readthedocs.io/en/stable/) to deploy resources onto a Kubernetes instance.
-It has been tested to work with TrueNAS Scale (https://www.truenas.com/truenas-scale/).
-It should also work with a K3s instance that has not installed traefik yet.
+It has been tested to work with TrueNAS Scale (https://www.truenas.com/truenas-scale/) or, with some additional setup, can be run on a k3s cluster that has been deployed with traefik and servicelb disabled.

 ## Why?